pointfreeco/combine-schedulers/README.md

 ### `ImmediateScheduler`

 The Combine framework comes with an `ImmediateScheduler` type of its own, but it defines all new types for the associated types of `SchedulerTimeType` and `SchedulerOptions`.
 This means you cannot easily swap between a live `DispatchQueue` and an "immediate" `DispatchQueue` that executes work synchronously.
-The only way to do that would be to introduce generics to any code making use of that scheduler, which can become unwieldly.
+The only way to do that would be to introduce generics to any code making use of that scheduler, which can become unwieldy.

-So, instead, this library's `ImmediateScheduler` uses the same associated types as an existing scheduler, which means you can use `DispatchQueue.immediateScheduler` to have a scheduler that looks like a dispatch queue but executes its work immediately.
-Similarly you can construct `RunLoop.immediateScheduler` and `OperationQueue.immediateScheduler`.
+So, instead, this library's `ImmediateScheduler` uses the same associated types as an existing scheduler, which means you can use `DispatchQueue.immediate` to have a scheduler that looks like a dispatch queue but executes its work immediately.
+Similarly you can construct `RunLoop.immediate` and `OperationQueue.immediate`.

 This scheduler is useful for writing tests against publishers that use asynchrony operators, such as `receive(on:)`, `subscribe(on:)` and others, because it forces the publisher to emit immediately rather than needing to wait for thread hops or delays using `XCTestExpectation`.